-- Contaminated laundry must be placed in red plastic bags or biohazard-labeled, leak-proof containers wherever it is generated.
-It is not to be sorted or rinsed at the location where it is used. - c.
-Although contaminated laundry must be handled more carefully and stored in labeled or red bags, it can be washed with the regular laundry. - 3.4.9 The Department of Justice has established and maintains a record keeping system that consists of: - a. a confidential medical record for each employee who performs Category I and II tasks, and - b. training records including content, faculty and attendance.
+- 3.4.8 As defined by OSHA, contaminated laundry means laundry that is soiled with blood or body fluids or that may contain sharps. - When handling contaminated laundry, employees are to practice universal precautions, including a. wearing gloves.
+Contaminated laundry is to be handled as little as possible, with minimum agitation. - Contaminated laundry must be placed in red plastic bags or biohazard-labeled, leak-proof b. containers wherever it is generated.
+It is not to be sorted or rinsed at the location where it is used. - Although contaminated laundry must be handled more carefully and stored in labeled or red bags, c. it can be washed with the regular laundry.

+3.4.9 The Department of Justice has established and maintains a record keeping system that consists of:

+- a confidential medical record for each employee who performs Category I and II tasks, and a. - b. training records including content, faculty and attendance.